uber/graph.gl/docs/api-reference/edge-style.md

 If a function is provided, it is called on each rectangle to retrieve its outline width.

 #### `decorators` (Array, optional)
 A set of decorators on edges.
+Please see more detail in the 'Edge decorators' chapter below.